Dewynion/InstanTTS/README.md

 ## Usage
 Download the latest stable release, unzip the contents into a folder and run the executable.

-If you want to use a development, clone the repository, install NAudio via NuGet, and build the executable from source.
+If you want to use a development branch, clone the repository, install NAudio via NuGet, and build the executable from source.

 In order to use the software *as intended* and not just to play text-to-speech for yourself, install [VB Virtual Audio Cable](https://vb-audio.com/Cable/) or any other virtual audio device of choice.
 Set your output device to `CABLE Input` or equivalent.